smartin77/BroTracker/docs/MIDI_SUPPORT.md

 The exact latency characteristics of each host platform or transport are implementation and measurement concerns.

+MIDI timing must remain independent of the audio transport used by the host platform.

+In particular, USB Audio and USB MIDI may pass through different buffering and clock domains when a host system is involved.

+The Teensy realtime scheduler remains the authoritative timing source for both internal audio events and MIDI events.

 ---

 ## Initial Development Configuration